 “Diversity sometimes requires an affirmative action to move forward.”

 Irby was on campus November 27 to moderate a panel called “Ole Miss: Perception vs. Reality.”
 The public forum in the Overby Center examined the role of the media and race in covering the events of November 6 on the Ole Miss campus.
 Protests following the re-election of President Barack Obama threw the campus into the national spotlight and provided an opportunity for the university to talk about diversity and its importance in news coverage.
-The panel discussion was sponsored by the Graduate Student Council.
+The panel discussion was sponsored by the Graduate Student Council and hte Society of Professional Journalists.